-The brown marmorated stink bug (Halyomorpha halys) has been established in the eastern United States since the mid-1990s.
-This insect is an extremely invasive and damaging crop pest because it feeds on a wide-range of plants, has strong capacity for dispersal, and populations increase rapidly.
-It is also a nuisance pest when it overwinters inside houses in large numbers.
-The brown marmorated stink bug (BMSB) was first observed in the United States in Allentown, Pennsylvania, in 1996, and has since spread to more than 40 states.
+The brown marmorated stink bug (Halyomorpha halys) can be a very damaging invasive crop pest because it feeds on a wide-range of plants, has strong capacity for dispersal population increase, and until recently had no major natural enemies in the Pacific Northwest.
+It is also a nuisance pest when it damages gardens and overwinters inside houses in large numbers.
+The brown marmorated stink bug (BMSB) was first observed in the United States in Allentown, Pennsylvania, in 1996, and is now found in most U.S. states, parts of Canada and Europe.
 It was discovered in Portland, Oregon in 2004, and in Vancouver, Washington in 2010.
-From Portland, it has spread south and is now present in all counties in the Willamette Valley, most recently establishing in Linn, Benton, and Lane Counties.
+There may have been multiple introductions of the pest from Asia into the port of Portland.
+From Portland, BMSB spread south and is now common in all counties in the Willamette Valley.
 There has also been eastward spread of BMSB from Portland along the Columbia River, and populations are now established in Hood River and Wasco Counties.
-There have been detections in Gilliam County, and populations are now established in Deschutes, Umatilla and Union Counties.
-In Southern Oregon, BMSB has been detected in Douglas and Josephine Counties, and is established and increasing rapidly in Jackson County.
-In Washington State, BMSB has become established in Benton, Clark, Cowlitz, Franklin, Lewis, Skamania, Klickitat, Thurston, Walla Walla, and Whatcom Counties.
-It has also been detected in Yakima, Chelan, Douglas, and Spokane Counties.
-Populations of BMSB have recently been found in the Puget Sound region in Washington including: Snohomish, King, Pierce, Skagit, and Kitsap, and nuisance problems have been reported from the Seattle area.
-Agricultural problems from BMSB in the Pacific Northwest region have been most evident in the northern Willamette Valley.
-The Columbia Gorge, Walla Walla Valley, and Applegate Valley are also considered to have high risk for crop invasion at this time.
+There have been detections in Gilliam, Jefferson, Lincoln, and Klamath Counties, and populations are established in Deschutes, Umatilla, Union, and Malheur Counties.
+In Southern Oregon, BMSB can be regarded as established in Douglas, Josephine and Jackson Counties.
+In Washington State, BMSB has become established in Benton, Chelan, Clark, Cowlitz, Douglas, Franklin, Klickitat, Lewis, Skamania, Thurston, Walla Walla, Whatcom, and Yakima Counties.
+BMSB can also be regarded as likely established in Spokane County.
+Populations of BMSB are also established in the Puget Sound region in Washington including: Snohomish, King, Pierce, Skagit, and Kitsap counties, and nuisance problems have been reported from the Seattle area.
+Agricultural problems from BMSB in the Pacific Northwest (PNW) region have been most evident in the northern Willamette Valley, Columbia Gorge, Walla Walla Valley and Rogue Valley.
+Commercial crops that have sustained damage from BMSB include hazelnuts, apples, pears, blueberries, and cherries.
 Nuisance problems can be severe anywhere BMSB is established.
 Nuisance problems encompass damage to noncommercial crops such as backyard fruit and vegetable gardens, aggregation on homes and other structures in the fall, and infestation of homes during winter.
-Nuisance problems are particularly severe in the greater Portland and Eugene areas and nearby communities, as well as in Vancouver, Washington.
+Nuisance problems are particularly severe in the greater Portland-Vancouver area and nearby communities.

 Pest description and life cycle

 Adult BMSB overwinter in protected areas such as houses, outbuildings and outdoors in sheltered locations.
-When the weather warms up in the spring, BMSB will leave their overwintering sites and disperse to vegetation to feed and reproduce.
-Adults and immatures readily attack fruit trees such as apple, pear, peach and cherry, particularly when fruit is present, but will also attack wine grapes, and small fruits such as caneberries and blueberries.
-They will also feed on nut crops such as hazelnut (Corylus avellana).
-Many ornamental species are important host plants, such as catalpa (Catalpa speciosa), tree-of-heaven (Ailanthus altissima), female English holly (Ilex aquifolium), various maples (Acer spp.), lilac (Syringa spp.), mountain ash (Sorbus aucuparia) and empress tree (Paulownia tomentosa).
-BMSB will feed on developing buds, fruit, trunks of thin-barked trees such as maple and peach, through ears of corn, peppers, tomatoes and a wide range of other plants.
+When the weather warms up in the spring, BMSB exit their overwintering sites and disperse to vegetation to feed and reproduce.
+Adults and immatures readily attack fruit trees such as apple, pear, peach and cherry, particularly when fruit is present, but will also attack wine grapes, peppers, beans, and small fruits such as caneberry and blueberry.
+They have also caused economic damage to hazelnut (Corylus avellana) kernels in the Willamette Valley.
+Many ornamental species are important host plants, such as catalpa (Catalpa speciosa), tree-of-heaven (Ailanthus altissima), female English holly (Ilex aquifolium), various maples (Acer spp.), lilac (Syringa spp.), mountain ash (Sorbus aucuparia), and empress tree (Paulownia tomentosa).
+BMSB will feed on developing buds, fruit, trunks of thin-barked trees such as maple and peach, through ears of corn, pepper, tomato and a wide range of other plants.
 The eggs are laid in clusters ranging in number from 25-30 eggs per egg mass (28 on average), are typically blue-green and are attached to the underside of leaves.
 Eggs are most easily detected on broad-leaf hosts (e.g., Catalpa, Paulownia).
-After the eggs hatch, immature BMSB will molt five times as they grow and turn into an adult.
+After the eggs hatch, immature BMSB will molt five times as they mature into adults.
 Two generations per season can occur in Oregon.

 The BMSB, like other plant-feeding stink bugs, damages plants during feeding.
-All nymphal stages and adults can cause damage except for the first instar nymphs, which feeds on its egg mass.
-Stink bugs feed by inserting their stylets into plant tissue, secreting digestive saliva, and then extracting the plant fluids.
+All nymphal stages and adults can cause damage except for the first instar nymphs, which feed on the egg mass.
+Stink bugs feed by inserting their stylets into plant tissue, secreting digestive saliva, and then extracting the digested plant fluids.
 The extraction of plant fluids following the injection of the saliva results in deformed plant parts, loss of turgor and occasionally aborted plant ovaries.
-It is frequently observed that BMSB feeding on fruit and vegetables results in pithy, loose cell textured tissue surrounding the feeding site.
+It is frequently observed that BMSB feeding on fruit and vegetables results in pithy, loose cell textured tissue surrounding the feeding site (corky tissue).
 BMSB feeding on apples close to harvest may not readily show apparent damage.
 However, damage is manifested during storage so that apparently undamaged fruit comes out of storage full of brown spots.
-Damage to fruits and nuts will not be apparent without cutting away the skin of the fruit or the nut surface.
-BMSB damage can be distinguished from plant physiological problems or nutrient deficiencies by the observation that pithy corking damage is always within 1 mm of the fruit surface.
-Seefor a printed BMSB identification guide.
+Damage to fruits and nuts may not be apparent without cutting away the skin of the fruit or the nut.
+BMSB damage can be distinguished from plant physiological problems or nutrient deficiencies by the observation that pithy corking damage is always within 1 cm of the fruit surface.
+See https://catalog.extension.oregonstate.edu/em9054 for a printed BMSB identification guide with images of damage.

 Sampling and Management

 During the summer and fall months, BMSB can be sampled several ways.
 The best ways are to just visually look for adults, nymphs, and egg masses on the crop or use beating trays or sweep nets to collect them from plants.
 Timed visual observations or other metrics of effort—such as the number of sweeps or beats—can help standardize samples.
-Pheromone traps are available commercially, but are marginally effective over most of the season.
+Pheromone traps are available commercially, but are marginally effective early in the season.
+Traps can be used as indicators of crop damage and, particularly early in the season, any captures of BMSB in the crop is reason for concern.
 Traps work best in the late summer and fall months in areas where BMSB are present.
-Interpretation of trap data is limited to presence or absence data at this time as it is unclear how trap catch relates to density or damage potential.
-See https://catalog.extension.oregonstate.edu/em9138 for more information on sampling.
+Interpretation of trap data is limited at this time as it is unclear how trap catch relates to density or damage potential in different crops.
+See “EM 9138: How to monitor for brown marmorated stink bug” https://catalog.extension.oregonstate.edu/em9138 for more information on sampling.

-There are currently no established treatment thresholds for BMSB but given the severity of damage that occurs when populations are noticeable, growers readily spray insecticides.
-Current insecticide programs in the eastern USA are based upon pyrethroid, carbamate, organophosphate and nicotinoid insecticides.
+There are limited established treatment thresholds for BMSB but given the severity of damage that occurs when populations are noticeable, growers readily spray insecticides.
+Current insecticide programs in the eastern USA are based upon pyrethroid, carbamate, organophosphate and neonicotinoid insecticides.
 All of these insecticides are disruptive to various natural enemies and have the potential to cause secondary pest outbreaks.
-Gardeners and growers with small plots may be able to exclude BMSB with fine netting, but this is not feasible for larger farms.
+Gardeners and growers with small plots may be able to exclude BMSB with fine netting, but this approach is not feasible for larger farms.

 Brown marmorated stink bug.
 Washington State University. http://www.tfrec.wsu.edu/pages/bmsb/Home